matthiasn/clojure-system-book/manuscript/Client-Core.md

 ~~~
 (def state-pub-chan (chan)) ; Publication of state changes.
-(def state-pub (pub state-pub-chan #(first %))) ; Pub for subscribing to
+(def state-pub (pub state-pub-chan first)) ; Pub for subscribing to
 ~~~

-Here, the ````state-pub```` is a publisher that takes all items off the ````state-pub-chan```` and that uses the function ````#(first %)```` to determine the topic of a message.
+Here, the ````state-pub```` is a publisher that takes all items off the ````state-pub-chan```` and that uses the function ````first```` to determine the topic of a message.
 In order for that to work, it expects a data structure where the topic is the first element in a sequence or a vector.
 In this application, we will use vectors for such messages.
 One might wonder if sending the entire dereferenced application state on a channel wasn't too expensive.
 But it is not expensive at all since we are dealing with an immutable data structure that exists already and which can be passed around cheaply.

 Then, with the channels and the pub created, we instantiate different components of the system and pass the channels to the components as needed.